Reviews, Best Prices, Comparisons, Expert Buying Guides

 Rate this post

-• Aperture: The aperture controls the size of the lens opening, which determines the amount of light that enters the camera.
-It also affects depth of field, with larger apertures (smaller f-stop numbers) producing shallower depth of field and smaller apertures (larger f-stop numbers) producing greater depth of field.
+Aperture: The aperture is the element that regulates the size of the lens opening, thus determining how much light can enter the camera.
+Moreover, it plays a role in the depth of field; large apertures (smaller f-stop numbers) result in a shallower depth of field whereas small apertures (larger f-stop numbers) lead to a greater depth of field.

-• Exposure Compensation: Exposure compensation allows you to adjust the exposure of your photos manually, compensating for overexposed or underexposed scenes.
+Exposure Compensation: With exposure compensation, you get the chance to manually set the exposure of your Images, thus correcting for overexposed or underexposed areas of the scene.

 Best Settings for Different Shooting Modes